jolie/docs/architectural-composition/embedding.md

 # Embedding

-Embedding is a mechanism for executing multiple services in the same virtual machine.
+Embedding is a mechanism for executing multiple services within the same execution context.
 A service, called _embedder_, can _embed_ another service, called _embedded_ service, by targeting it with the `embedded` primitive.

 The syntax for embedding is: